telerik/document-processing-docs/getting-started/Installation/nuget-packages.md

 > The improved Telerik NuGet v3 is now available at https://nuget.telerik.com/v3/index.json.
 The new v3 API is faster, lighter, and reduces the number of requests from NuGet clients.
 The old https://nuget.telerik.com/nuget server will be deprecated and we encourage our clients to switch to the v3 API and use https://nuget.telerik.com/v3/index.json to access it.

+>caution The old **https://nuget.telerik.com/nuget** server is deprecated and we encourage our clients to switch to the v3 API.
+The new v3 API is faster, lighter, and reduces the number of requests from NuGet clients.
+The **NuGet v2** server at https://nuget.telerik.com/nuget will be sunset in **November 2024**.
+The new v3 protocol offers faster package searches and restores, improved security, and more reliable infrastructure.
+To redirect your feed to the NuGet v3 protocol, all you have to do is to change your NuGet package source URL to https://nuget.telerik.com/v3/index.json.

 #### This article contains the following sections:

 * [NuGet packages for .NET Framework and .NET Core for Windows](#packages-for-net-framework-and-net-core-for-windows)